Did you Know? List of Interesting Facts about Indians Tennessee

 - Fact 15 - The Tuskegee were a small tribe who had suffered many casualties through warfare with their enemies.
 They eventually found refuge with the Creek Indians

-- Fact 16 - The Yuchi tribe of Native Americans originally lived in the eastern Tennessee River valley in Tennessee.
+- Fact 16 - The Yuchi tribe of Indians originally lived in the eastern Tennessee River valley in Tennessee.
 They were were decimated from extensive epidemics of new infectious diseases and warfare from other tribes.
 During the 17th century, they moved south to Alabama, Georgia and South Carolina.
 They were included in the Creek confederacy for political reasons in the 19th century

 Yuchi Native American